-In fact, eating a high-fiber diet — which may include nuts and seeds — might reduce your risk of diverticulitis.
+In fact, eating a high-fiber diet — which may include moderate amounts of nuts and seeds — may reduce your risk of diverticulitis.

 - Strate LL, et al. Nut, corn, and popcorn consumption and the incidence of diverticular disease.
 JAMA.
 2008;300:907.